• Skip to main content

 What is Great Sex (Part 2)

 In Part 1 of this article, I reviewed a study of individuals who characterized their sex lives as “great.”
 [1] In that study, researchers interviewed SM practitioners, people over age 65 in long-term relationships, and professional sex therapists.
 They then extrapolated from their descriptions six components of optimal sex.
 Part 1 of this article examined the first three: Presence, Authenticity and Intense emotional connection.
 Here I discuss the remaining three: Sexual and Erotic intimacy, Communication and Transcendence.
 As in Part 1, the following italicized descriptions are excerpts from the study (numbered headings are mine).
-Sexual and Erotic Intimacy Participants spoke about the importance of a deep sense of caring for one another, regardless of the duration of the relationship;…
+Participants spoke about the importance of a deep sense of caring for one another, regardless of the duration of the relationship; getting to know the…

 Read More